GoN Enumes: Business = 4 / Slavery = -4 Mantra: TER CHU MIG NOF

 - ZZ Planet Archetypal Dichotomy: Duty-Quest-Task / Pact-Oath-Vow

-- ZZ Planet Jungian: The Hero / The Creator
+- ZZ Planet Jungian: The Explorer / The Hero

 - ZZ Planet Greek deity: The Moirai